JoshSkilla/Gesture_Controlled_Drone/README.md

 drone_marshalling_signals.png -> Displays the different types of drone marshalling signals on the window created by gesture_recognition.py

-For more information on the drone, programs or progression of this project refer to the MS Word file
+For more information on the drone, programs or progression of this project refer to the documentation PDF